 The Diversity Management Unit designs and implements diversity and inclusion policies, trainings and best practices for the agency.
 The Unit engages in diversity initiatives relating to hiring, retention and recruitment.

-In 2012, the DOE's MWBE Diversity Council was established to further DOE's commitment to equal opportunity for all vendors.
+DOE's MWBE Diversity Council was established in 2012 to further DOE's commitment to equal opportunity for all vendors.

 Vendor Hotline: if you are a prospective or current vendor and have any procurement related questions, please contact the DOE's Vendor Hotline: